 Experienced architects and contractors can guide a homeowner’s decision-making; however, upfront research helps unearth personal priorities.
 Whether the concern is efficiency, architectural accuracy, or environmental impact, information exchanges with industry professionals are extremely valuable.
-The following topics explore exactly where technology is taking windows, and the impact on traditional craftsmanship along the way.
+The following topics explore exactly where technology is taking new old windows, and the impact on traditional craftsmanship along the way.

 The major problem with windows and heated/cooled interior environments is thermal transference.
 Glass transfers heat to the outdoors like a mug wicks heat away from freshly poured coffee; likewise, the flow reverses in warm climates.

 To combat energy loss, window manufacturers have introduced double and triple glazing.
 Air spaces in between the panes lend insulating properties.
 In general, a double configuration is at least twice as energy efficient as single glazing.
 Triple glazing is roughly three times as efficient, but is also thick and heavy, traits that, on the whole, eliminate it from historic or new old house consideration.